wlandau/r-multiverse.github.io/moderators.md

 ## Access

-If you become a [moderator](governance.md#moderator), an [administrator](governance.md#administrator) will add you to the [R-multiverse moderator team](https://github.com/orgs/r-multiverse/teams/moderators) on GitHub. this team grants you maintainer access to <https://github.com/r-multiverse/contributions> and triage access to <https://github.com/r-multiverse/help> and <https://github.com/r-multiverse/topics>.
+If you become a [moderator](governance.md#moderator), an [administrator](governance.md#administrator) will add you to the [R-multiverse moderator team](https://github.com/orgs/r-multiverse/teams/moderators) on GitHub.
+This team has maintainer access to <https://github.com/r-multiverse/contributions> and triage access to <https://github.com/r-multiverse/help> and <https://github.com/r-multiverse/topics>.

 # Scope